 The two most common travel diseases for which there is no vaccination are:

-There is currently no vaccine against malaria, but there are several prescription medicines available to travelers who will visit countries at risk.
+Until the malaria vaccine is more widely available, there are several prescription medicines available to travelers who will visit countries at risk.
 Dr. Peacock states that not all malaria medication provokes unpleasant side effects as seems to be the rumor among travelers worldwide.
-There are a few options out there, and your doctor will help you navigate them according to your needs.
+There are several options available, and your doctor will help you navigate them according to your needs.
 Anti-malaria medication needs to be taken before, during, and after your trip, so, just like with vaccines, do not wait until the last minute to consult your physician about your travel health.
 Note that since malaria is a disease transmitted through mosquitoes, travelers should prevent mosquito bites by using repellent; covering their skin with long sleeves, long pants, and hats; using mosquito nets and staying in screened accommodations; staying indoors when mosquitoes are the most active, and using permethrin-treated clothing and gear.

 2. Infectious diarrhea